 Most people think orthodontic treatment is over after they get their braces off or finish their series of aligner trays.
 However, keeping your teeth in their proper position is just as important as moving them there.
 For this reason, the use of a retainer after your treatment is complete is crucial.

-At Summit Dental Care, we specialize in the three types of retainers.
+At Summit Dental Care, in Seattle, we specialize in the three types of retainers.
 We typically fabricate a retainer immediately following the removal of your braces or the completion of your clear aligners.
 NamThien Vu, DDS can review your options, answer any questions, and help you choose the appropriate appliance.

 The oldest and most common type of retainer is the “Hawley.”
 The Hawley retainer consists of an acrylic base with a metal wire that sits against your front teeth.
 The acrylic base also has metal clasps that hook around your back teeth to hold the retainer in place.
 A Hawley retainer can be used for the upper and lower arches, depending on your situation.

 We take an impression of your teeth and gums to ensure your Hawley retainer is comfortable and effective.
 Because this custom-fit retainer is removable, your dedication to treatment is paramount.
 With the proper care and maintenance, your Hawley retainer should last for many years.